keithalewis/fms_iterable/README.md

 is an asynchronous generator coroutine.

 As you will see when you peruse the code, most functions involving iterables have a natural and pleasing implementation.

+## TODO

+Distinguish between iterables that have no end and genuinely infinite iterables.